- 17 likes

 With its view of the canal, close proximity to the dragon boats, and the terrace on the roof, the space is magnificent!
 McKiernan Luncheonette is located in a 7,000 sqft space on the second floor of the complex.
 The restaurant has a huge bay window that offers incredible natural light during the day and a magical atmosphere in the evening.
 The McKiernan Luncheonette has a standing capacity of 350+ people plus another 200 seated.
 The restaurant was built completely from scratch.
 “It was an open area but with nothing in it.
 It is the first place we’ve built from scratch.
 Our restaurants tend to be pretty dark places, so we wanted something brighter.”
 The area offers large picnic tables in a Biergarten style, relaxation areas, a ‘foosball’ table and a large counter to order food.
 It’s all cozy and really nice.

-Derrick Reinhardt and Derek Dammann manage McKiernan.
+Derek Dammann is in charge of the kitchen.
 “Maison Publique’s food is very similar to that of McKiernan.
 It was a logical transition and evolution.
-Besides, it gives us more reach on social media.” (laughs) Derrick is mainly in charge of the daily menu and Derek covers the events menus.
+Besides, it gives us more reach on social media”.
 “We wanted to offer a simple and tasty menu experience, using good products.
 We wanted you to be able to grab a bite from our bakery or a warm breakfast in the morning on your way to work.
 For lunch, you can eat a salad, a ham and cheese sandwich, a vegetable pie or roast chicken.
 Obviously, as with all our restaurants, we will listen to what people want and adjust,” says David.
 For now, McKiernan offers delicious morning breakfasts, simple and tasty lunch dishes: roast chicken, salads, pasta, etc. There are also comforting and tasty dishes for take out: roast chicken, baked pasta, rack of pork, etc.

 The wine list is curated by James Simpkins and there is a small selection of natural wines with a focus on fresh, easy-to-drink wines over lunchtime.
 Still to come are a range of ‘pét-nats‘ (pétillant naturel or natural sparkling wines) and beers in kegs and bottles, including local microbreweries.
 There are also some cocktails – both classic and house created.
 Sarah Laporta, a dynamic young woman with a lot of experience, manages the dining room.